Exploring the Capabilities and Limitations of Large Language Models in the Electric Energy Sector: Capabilities of LLMs to Fill in the Gap

 \subsection{Prompt Engineering and In-context Learning}

-The efficacy of LLMs in generating responses is significantly influenced by the structure and style of queries or prompts, a practice commonly referred to as prompt engineering.
-Prompt engineering can help power engineers obtain more meaningful responses on difficult problem-solving tasks, while naive prompts usually fail to induce any logical response.
+The efficacy of LLMs in generating responses is significantly influenced by the structure and style of queries or prompts \supercite{bubeck2023sparks}, a practice commonly referred to as prompt engineering.
+Prompt engineering can help power engineers obtain more meaningful responses on difficult problem-solving tasks, while na\"ive prompts usually fail to induce desirable responses (Sections SI.2 and SI.4).
 Some of the most well-known techniques in this direction are chain-of-thoughts prompts and retrieval augmented generations (RAGs).
+As illustrated in Figure \ref{LLM:Capabilities}(D), LLMs can sift through documents with large amounts of text information, which can be extremely useful in fast-paced work environments such as those in power system operations (Section SI.5.2).

-One of the most surprising capabilities of LLMs observed in prompt engineering research is the emergent in-context learning capability, either from a few shots or from multiple shots.
-More precisely, LLMs appear to derive patterns or learn rules from the prompts, without the underlying model going through any additional changes, and are then able to apply the learned pattern and rules from the prompt to produce correct responses.
-Some of our experiments given in the Supplementary Information inherently utilize this in-context learning capability.
+One of the most surprising capabilities of LLMs observed in prompt engineering research is the emergent in-context learning capability, based on a few example prompts, as demonstrated in Figure \ref{LLM:Capabilities}(A) (see Section SI.3).
+More precisely, LLMs appear to derive patterns or learn rules from the prompts without the underlying model going through any additional changes and are then able to apply the learned patterns and rules from the prompts to produce correct responses (also demonstrated in one of the load forecasting examples in Section SI.6).
+Even if the LLM's performance may not be the best in class, the ability to learn based on limited data can be extremely useful for power engineers, given that power system datasets are usually protected.
+LLM-generated responses are typically variable, and one can reduce the variability of LLM-generated responses by harnessing custom domain-specific knowledge as a part of prompt engineering.